 In 2008, I had two surgeries to remove cancerous cells, followed by a course of radiation therapy.
 During the final appointment with the consultant, his nurse, also a breast cancer survivor, made sure I realized the risk of sun exposure on the treated area.
-Because of the radiation therapy, I would be more susceptible to sunburn.
-The fact that I was moving to the tropics with a UV index in the extreme category had her concerned.
-It is for this reason that I wear a swimsuit that comes up high.
+Because of the radiation therapy, she said, I would be more susceptible to sunburn.
+I was moving to the tropics, with a UV index often in the extreme category, which had her concerned.
+It is for this reason that wearing a swimsuit comes up high.

 Like all bathing suits, if you plan to swim in it instead of just enjoying time on the beach, it has to be comfortable.
 Here are my tips for finding a post-mastectomy swimsuit that will be a joy to wear and get you back in the pool.